-Lawrence welcomes transfer applications from students who have graduated from high school or have a GED/HSED and are attending or have attended other colleges or universities.
+Lawrence welcomes transfer applications from students that have attempted 12 or more college credits post-high school graduation or have an associates of science or arts.
 As an institution that prizes individuality and values diversity, Lawrence knows that transfer students often bring with them new or different perspectives that enrich not only their own educational experiences but those of other students.

 Dates and Deadlines

 Fall Term: July 1st, with notification on a rolling basis.